MarkPearlCoZa/Blog_General/_posts/2015-05-09-Frustrations-In-Learning.md

 **Ironically I'm no longer using the Kinesis but I'm also no longer using my Steel Series keyboard - I've found something better - I'm using an ErgoDox!**

 So why am I no longer using the Kinesis?
-For a breakdown of the flaws of the keyboard read my post on the [Ultimate Developer Keyboard](http://blog.markpearl.co.za/Ultimate-Developer-Keyboard).
+Don't get me wrong, the Kinesis was a step forward from the Steel Series however there were a few itches it didn't scratch.
+For why I moved to the ErgoDox and a run down of both keyboards read my post on the [Ultimate Developer Keyboard](http://blog.markpearl.co.za/Ultimate-Developer-Keyboard).

 #### Was the transition from the Steel Series to the Kinesis a waste?